Blockchain-Oracle/DaoGenius_PaalAI/README.md

 - Simulated chat interface with the DAOGenius AI assistant
 - Overview of key features and capabilities
 - Direct integration with the PAAL AI platform
+- Fully responsive design for mobile and desktop devices

 ### Running the Frontend